Disclaimer: I do not own anything.

 "I wonder why the Northmen didn't move to Lindon sooner?"
 Prince Erchirion asked.

 "King Adair was not yet born and everything revolves around him," Glorfindel answered.
-"King Adair is blessed by Eru Ilúvatar and not the Valar.
-I saw a white light around him and his horse while they were riding to the city, and that light extended around his Queen.
+"King Adair is blessed by Eru Ilúvatar.
+I saw a white light around him and his horse while they were riding to the city and that light extended around his Queen.
 When the sun shown upon the King's Ring it almost blinded me."

 "We never knew anyone lived in the Northern Waste," Amrothos said.

-"The Númenóreans thought they would die in that place – that's why they were exiled there Amrothos," his father replied.
-"I was sickened to hear what our ancestors did to the Royal Family, and that everyone North of South Gondor went to war with them and hated them.
-We learned today how cruel our ancestors were to the other men on Middle-Earth and what Ana foretold came true.
-Our people have died out as a race, and they never did find peace in these lands."
+"The Númenóreans thought they would die in that place – that's why they exiled them there Amrothos," his father replied.
+"I was sickened to hear what our ancestors did to the Royal Family and that everyone North of South Gondor went to war with the Númenóreans and hated them.
+We learned today how cruel our ancestors were to the other men on Arda and what Ana foretold came true.
+Our people have died out as a race and they never did find peace in these lands."

-"They had no other place to go," Erchirion said.
+"They had no other place to go father," Erchirion told him.

 "We know that Erchirion," his father replied.
-"But the Númenóreans held themselves above all other men because they were blessed by the Valar and were given many things.
-The men on Arda were never blessed by the Valar; but the Northmen not only survived in an inhospitable place, but thrived as a people.
-That's because of Eru Ilúvatar and not the Valar."
+"But the Númenóreans held themselves above all other men because they were blessed by the Valar and were given many things by the Valar and the elves.
+The men on Arda were never blessed by the Valar, but the Northmen not only survived in an inhospitable place, but thrived as a people.
+That's because of Eru Ilúvatar."

-"What are they doing?" a guard asked Gregor, the Captain of the Citadel.
+"What are they doing?" a guard asked Gregor, the Captain of the Citadel the next morning.

-"The King of the North, a few of his Lords and some of his guards are going to practice this morning," he answered.
+"The King of the North and a few of his Lords are going to practice," he answered.

-"Practice what?" the guard asked, watching as the guards from the North were covering the practice grounds with mats.
+"Practice what?" the guard asked, watching the guards from the North cover the practice grounds with mats.

 "We'll find out why later," Gregor answered, wondering that himself.

-"Good morning Lord Mercer, Lady Lindra," Elan said with a curtsey when she walked into their suite.
+"Good morning Lord Mercer, Lady Lindra," Elan said with a curtsy when she walked into their suite.

 "Good morning Madam Elan," they replied.